 Armadillo signifies “minimal protected one,” and that reinforcement comprises of hard plates shrouded in keratin.
+You can watch them in the reptile show.
 There are around 20 types of armadillo, and every one of them plunges from South American predecessors.
 They are different in size, conduct, and environment.

 The IUCN considers two species powerless and five as close undermined.
 Five extra species are information insufficient and logically undermined.
 In 2016, researchers partitioned the more noteworthy long-eased armadillo into three separate species.